intel-analytics/ipex-llm/docs/readthedocs/source/doc/Orca/Overview/install.md

 source ~/.bashrc
 ```

-Create a Python environment for BigDL Orca:
+Then create a Python environment for BigDL Orca:
 ```bash
 conda create -n py37 python=3.7  # "py37" is conda environment name, you can use any name you like. conda activate py37